JonasJurczok/factorio-todo-list/README.md

 We are playing a lot of multiplayer Factorio in our free time.
-Especially as bases grow and you progress into the late game it becomes more and more difficult to keep track of all the little things you are planning and have todo.
+Especially as bases grow and you progress into the late game it becomes more and more difficult to keep track of all the little things you are planning and have yet to do.

 During every session our desk fills with paper notes with little tasks on them but we always keep being annoyed by this less than perfect solution.
 Hence this mod was created :)